-- It is particularly important for those at increased risk of severe illness, including older adults, to receive recommended vaccinations against influenza and pneumococcal disease. - Remember the importance of staying physically active and practicing healthy habits to cope with stress.
+- It is particularly important for those at increased risk of severe illness, including older adults, to receive recommended vaccinations against influenza and pneumococcal disease. - Talk with your healthcare provider about maintaining preventive services like cancer screenings during the pandemic.

+- Remember the importance of staying physically active and practicing healthy habits to cope with stress. - If you have a medical emergency, do not delay seeking emergency care.